 Sysparm Use Possible Values Default

-The size of the SMARTS trace table, which is used to trace events occurring within the SMARTS system. n nK 8K
+TRACETABLE The size of the SMARTS trace table, which is used to trace events n nK 8K

-occurring within the SwiAK15 system.
+occurring within the SMARTS system.

 The TRACETABLE sysparm can be a valuable tool for problem resolution.

 The minimum size of the trace table is 8K.